ccarvalho-eng/helix/docs/architecture.md

     participant WS as 🌐 WebSocket
     participant FC as 📡 FlowChannel
     participant FBM as 🚪 Helix.Flows
+    participant FSM as 🔧 FlowSessionManager
+    participant REG as 📋 Registry
-    participant SS as 🧠 SessionServer
+    participant SS as 🧠 SessionServer (Per-Flow)
     participant PUB as 📢 Phoenix.PubSub
     participant FB as 🖥️ Frontend B
     participant UB as 👤 User B